 As I mentioned last week, only objects with the INMEMORY attribute are populated into the IM column store.
 The INMEMORY attribute can be specified on a tablespace, table, (sub)partition, or materialized view.
-In this example the INMEMORY attribute is specified on the customers.
+In this example, the INMEMORY attribute is specified on the customers.

 ALTER TABLE SH.customers INMEMORY;

-By default, all of the columns in the CUSTOMERS table will be populated into the IM column store, as they automatic inherit the INMEMORY attribute from the table.
+By default, all of the columns in the CUSTOMERS table will be populated into the IM column store, as they automatically inherit the INMEMORY attribute from the table.
 However, it is possible to populate only a subset of the columns if desired by over-riding the inherited attribute.

 For example, the following statement sets the In-Memory attribute on the sales table, in the SH sample schema, but it excludes the column prod_id.